SocratesCodes/doc/docs/deployment/intro.md

 - Check if your server meets the [requirements](requirements.md)
 - Get your server ready with [necessary software](preparation.md)
 - Configure necessary [environment variables](environment.md)
-    - It is similar to [development environment variables](development/environment.md) for local development, but with some differences
+    - It is similar to [development environment variables](../development/environment.md) for local development, but with some differences
 - Start deployment with [our deployment guide](deployment.md)
-- Verify it works with [deployment validation](deployment_validation.md)
+- Verify it works by check out some of the [tutorials](../tutorial/intro.md)

+Additionally, you may also want to monitor the application in production to catch any performance issues or bugs.
+See [here](monitoring.md) for more details.